dfinity/motoko/doc/md/writing-motoko/async-star.md

 While this typechecks and runs, the code for `doStuff()` is now much less efficient than the original code, since each call to `maybeLog` function involves an additional
 `await` that suspends the execution of `doStuff()`, even when the `logging` flag is `false`.
-The semantics of this code is also slightly different, since the value of the logging variable could,in principle, change between the call to `maybeLog` and the execution of its body, depending on the rest of the actor code.
+The semantics of this code is also slightly different, since the value of the logging variable could, in principle, change between the call to `maybeLog` and the execution of its body, depending on the rest of the actor code.

 A safer refactoring passes the current state of the `logging` variable with each call: